-Do you need a break from the crowds of Playa del Carmen?
+Do you need a break from the crowds of Playa del Carmen and Cancun?
 Then Xpu Ha Beach is where you want to go.
 Xpu-Ha (pronounced Shpoo-Ha) is a peaceful paradise of silky, white sand and turquoise waters.
 It’s one of the best Yucatan Beaches and a perfect spot to relax, refresh and rejuvenate.

 Where is Xpu Ha Beach and how do you get there?